littleWhiteDuck/SimpleHook/README_EN.md

 > Some hooks support manually filling in the hook point.
 The hook point is the hook before the method is executed or the hook after the method is executed.
 >
-> before: hook before method execution
+> before: hook before method execution;
 > after: hook after the method is executed

 ### 7. What is [Remove interfering configuration]